Evaluating your sources

 Relevance refers to how well the source meets your information needs.
 Consider these questions:

-- At how many other sources have you looked?
-If you stop at the first two or three things you find, then you may not be getting the most relevant information.
+• How many other sources have you looked at?
+If you stop at the first two or three sources you find, then you may not be getting the most relevant information.
+It will also be more difficult for you to evaluate the quality of a source without a frame of reference, unless you already know a lot about a given topic.